Speeding Tickets and Insurance

 Unfortunately, a moving violation will result in an increase in your insurance.
-So the answer is yes, in most cases a speeding ticket will raise your car insurance rates.
+So the answer is yes, in most cases, a speeding ticket will raise your car insurance rates.

 Insurance companies base their rates on how high a risk each individual applicant is.
 This goes for all types of insurance, not just car insurance, including life insurance, homeowners insurance, renters insurance, and travel insurance.

-The idea is that the lower risk a person is determined to be, the less likely the chance that the insurance company will have to pay out for a claim.
+The idea is that the lower the risk a person is determined to be, the less likely the chance that the insurance company will have to pay out for a claim.